-Good Chemistry of Massachusetts Management and Operations Profile Operating Policies and Procedures
+Good Chemistry of Massachusetts, Inc. Management and Operations Profile Operating Policies and Procedures

-Chemistry will annually analyze the staffing make up and based upon the outcome of those analytics, determine what steps are necessary to further increase the diversity of Good Chemistry.
-Good Chemistry will assess and review its progress within a year of receiving its Final License from the CCC and then annually, thereafter.
+Evaluation Frequency and Metrics: Good Chemistry will assess the demographics of its employees to see if it is meeting its goal of increasing diversity in these positions.
+Good Chemistry will evaluate what steps its hiring managers took to attract a diverse group of employees and whether or not its hiring managers made best efforts to meet the goals set out in this Plan.
+Good Chemistry will annually analyze the staffing make up and based upon the outcome of those analytics, determine what steps are necessary to further increase the diversity of Good Chemistry.
+Good Chemistry will assess and review its progress within a year of receiving its Provisional License from the CCC and then annually, thereafter.
 Based upon this annual review and in conjunction with the renewal of its license, Good Chemistry will be able to demonstrate to the CCC progress toward the goal.